Data governance with Watson Knowledge Catalog

 - Data classification

-- Write applications with IBM Watson APIs
+- Write applications with Watson APIs

 - Watson Knowledge Catalog overview